Skip to content

 Testing and Mocking with Alloy

-This guide covers the testing utilities exposed by alloy-di/test for use with Vitest, including manual overrides, provider application, automocking of dependencies, and lazy-loaded services.
+This guide covers the testing utilities published in the @alloy-di/testing package, including manual overrides, provider application, factory overrides, custom scopes, automocking of dependencies, and lazy-loaded services.

 Prerequisites

-The testing entry provides helpers to build a container tailored for tests.
+The adapter entry provides helpers to build a container tailored for tests.
+The Vitest adapter is used throughout this guide; the Jest and node:test adapters expose the identical API.

 createTestContainer(options?)